anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * The domain registrar may not be the (final) point that authenticates and authorizes certification requests, and the pledge may not have a direct connection to it.
-  Therefore, certification requests should be self-contained signed objects.
+  Therefore, certification requests should be authenticated self-contained objects.

 Based on the intended target environment described in {{sup-env}} and the application examples described in {{app-examples}}, the following